 As humans, the idea of coexistence implies we follow the social constructs of mutual respect and understanding regardless of race, gender, religion, socio-economic background, culture etc. We accomplish this through education and social peer pressure determining what is acceptable and unacceptable.
 When humans behave in a way society deems unacceptable we have laws to address these transgressions.
 Starting with education and depending on the nature of the offense, imprisonment up to the penalty of death.

-Coexistence implies we should allow coyotes to expand their range into human habitat, setting a dangerous precedent placing the welfare of coyotes ahead of public safety, tax paying residents, including pets, livestock and urban wildlife unaccustomed to coexisting with this invasive predator.
+Coexistence implies we should allow coyotes to expand their range into human habitat, setting a dangerous precedent placing the welfare of coyotes ahead of public safety, tax paying residents, pets livestock and urban wildlife which are not accustomed to coexisting with this invasive predator.

 Coyotes are highly adaptable, opportunistic, fairly large predators that exploit environments and assert their dominance in order to survive.
 That’s all they “know to do.”
 Coyotes explore and exploit whatever niche is available to them until something constrains them.